christophersanborn/ledger-app-bitshares/SimpleGUIWallet/README.md

 Next, plug in your Nano device, log into the Nano device with your Pin Code, and start the BitShares app.

-To finalize the transaction click "Send Transfer".
-SimpleGUIWallet sends the transaction JSON to the Nano for you to view the details.
+To finalize the transaction click "Send Transfer".  _SimpleGUIWallet_ sends the transaction to the Nano device whereupon you will be able to view the details on the Nano screen.
 You will be prompted to confirm the transaction on your Nano device.
-After you confirm, the Nano signs the transaction and sends the signed transaction back to SimpleGUIWallet to broadcast to the network over a public api node.
+After you confirm, the Nano signs the transaction and sends the signature back to _SimpleGUIWallet_, which will then broadcast it to the network over a public API node.

 The activity panel at the bottom of the window will give feedback as to the progress and success of each step.

-Note: Not all asset_names are recognized by the Nano firmware.
-This is because disk space is limited and external call from the Nano device are not possible.
+**Note:** Not all asset ID codes are recognized by the Nano firmware, due to app data storage restrictions, and the inability of the device to query the BitShares network.
+Many popular tokens will be recognized and displayed to the user by name, but some tokens will only be displayable by their asset ID code, which may look strange to the user.
 When SimpleGUIWallet seeks confirmation on an unrecognized asset_name, the Nano device will display the asset_id and "graphene integer amount", without the decimal place marked.
-Pull requests for additional asset name translations will be considered on a case by case basis.
+It is up to the user to verify that the asset ID's displayed on the Nano screen correspond to the token the user is intending to send.

 ### Account Keys: